 About Senior Chore Service

+[August 2021: Due to COVID-related concerns, Senior Chore Service is not currently available.
+Please check back again as we hope to have this service active again soon.]
 As part of PCCoA’s mission, this volunteer chore network has been established to ensure Pullman’s seniors enjoy a high quality of life.
 Many seniors have chosen to retire in Pullman, and at times they need an extra helping hand in order to remain in their homes.

 Senior Chore Service recruits volunteers to match with seniors needing occasional assistance around their home.
 Volunteers may include individuals, families, fellow senior citizens, university students, service clubs, or church or school clubs.